Syrian National Council

 Initially, the council denied seeking to play the role of a government in exile, but this changed a few months later when violence in Syria intensified.
-The Syrian National Council seeks the end of Bashar al-Assad's rule and the establishment of a modern, civil, democratic state.
+The Syrian National Council sought the end of Bashar al-Assad's rule and the establishment of a modern, civil, democratic state.
 The SNC National Charter lists human rights, judicial independence, press freedom, democracy and political pluralism as its guiding principles.
+It acted as a conduit by which the factionalised Syrian opposition attracted and distributed money and arms from foreign sponsors.